Ad Writing 101: Effective Description Lines That Help You Attract The Right Audience

 The purpose of any description in your AdWords ads should be to both attract the right audience and deter the wrong audience.
 Where the focus of each headline is to grab attention, the description needs to be more complex and written with care.

-It can be hard to differentiate your headline in AdWords truly due to the few characters you have available, but the description is a place where you have no excuses.
+It can be hard to differentiate your headline in AdWords truly due to the few characters you have available, but a description is a place where you have no excuses.
 The description lines should be used to help you stand out from your competitors and push help the consumer convert.

 Some of the best ways to stand out is to use call to actions, USPs and offers that relate to the audience you want to attract.
 However, before we dive deep into how to write an effective description, it’s important to go through the best practices.